rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/security.md

 ### Disabling access to some features

-You can selectively disable some features of RStudio Server Pro.
+You can selectively disable some features of RStudio Workbench.
 The [feature limits](https://docs.rstudio.com/ide/server-pro/r-sessions.html#feature-limits) section of the admin guide describes these limits.

 For example, if your organisation operates a secure environment, you may want to limit: